For my life, it means a lot: Never say never and never give up. If one way is not working, try another. Try as long as you find your right way.

 Marco: What are your “3 things I wish someone told me when I first started” and why.
 Please share a story or example for each.

-1) Not judging people because they do not have that high-level of understanding you coming from.
+1) Not judging people because they do not have that high level of understanding you are coming from.
 With my higher understanding and knowledge about our life, society, and Bitcoin, I often let people look like stupid kids.
-Of course, people like it if you tell the truth, but how will you change the world if you are not able to bring everyone’s opinion on the table?
+Of course, people like it if you tell the truth, but how will you change the world if you cannot bring everyone’s opinion to the table?
 I learned it is not about helping someone out of his mess.

-2) Keep your money for your vision because if you help others first and can’t help yourself afterwards, the problem is still there, but just changing the person.
-It is about creating infrastructures that people given the possibility to help themselves.
+2) Keep your money for your vision because if you help others first and can’t help yourself afterward, the problem is still there, but just changing the person.
+It is about creating infrastructures that people are given the possibility to help themselves.

-When I started me out coming as Bitcoin Co-Founder, it was because of a vision.
+When I started out coming as, Bitcoin Co-Founder, it was because of a vision.
 I believe in the spirit and the universal rules that everything is connected but not in god or anything else than myself.
 When I started, I made diversification.

-All great inventions and changes in life and society have been led by someone.
-But these people just have gone their ways, without looking left and right.
+Someone has led all great inventions and changes in life and society.
+But these people just have gone their ways without looking left and right.
 Straight to their targets.
-So, I learned to stand for my point of view and use my knowledge and intelligence to address people and invite them to follow.
+So, I learned to stand for my perspective and use my knowledge and intelligence to address people and invite them to follow.